knative/client-contrib/plugins/source-kafka/README.md

 # kn-source-kafka

-`kn-source-kafka` is a plugin of Knative Client, for management of Kafka event source interactively from the command line.
+`kn-source-kafka` is a plugin of Knative Client, for management of kafka event source interactively from the command line.

 ## Description

 `kn-source-kafka` is a plugin of Knative Client.
-You can create, describe and delete Kafka event sources.
+You can create, describe and delete kafka event sources.
 Go to
 [Knative Eventing document](https://knative.dev/docs/eventing/samples/kafka/source/)
-to understand more about Kafka event sources.
+to understand more about kafka event sources.

 ## Build and Install